๐Ÿ‘€ Curious to see how Pinch works? Explore our Interactive Demo Library

 Every business has its own accounting software, and your payment platform should connect with your payments tool of choice.

-Both Pinch and Stripe integrate with Xero, but Pinch is the only platform of the two that talks to Quickbooks, Reckon One, Reckon Accounts Hosted, MYOB, DEAR Systems, and IPA Books.
+Both Pinch and Stripe integrate with Xero, but Pinch is the only platform of the two that talks to Quickbooks, MYOB and Cin 7 Core.
 Plus, Pinch offers a unique two-way sync at no additional charge which means you always know where you stand.

-• check Two-way sync with Xero, QuickBooks, MYOB and Reckon
+• Two-way sync with Xero, QuickBooks, MYOB and Cin 7 Core.

 Support for direct debit and credit card payments